Viet Cong order of battle controversy: Johnson: politics of war in 1967

-MACV & CIA's Estimate
+MACV and CIA's Estimate

 MACV: Failure to reconcile

 Some members MACV's J-2 intelligence staff were originally receptive to the new O/B numbers published by the CIA.
 Yet the more senior officers up the chain of command firmly resisted to lower numbers for VC and PAVN.
 As the dispute intensified, the question arose about which institution had priority for determining O/B issues: MACV whose officers commanded the soldiers and auxiliaries in the field doing the fighting, or the civilian analysts in Washington.

 Although raising factual questions, MACV ultimately depended on an asserted "command position" to convince the CIA to conform to its lower numbers.
 The "command position" signified its direct responsibility for military planning and deployment decisions based on O/B numbers and issues.
 Yet it also hinted at, or camouflaged, the institutional context of the military: MACV was a major instrument of the Johnson Administration's foreign policy.